iamHrithikRaj/gip/README.md

 ### Can I use Gip with existing repositories?

 Absolutely.
-Run `gip init` in any git repository.
+Run `gitp init` in any git repository.
 Gip won't modify existing history—it only adds context to future commits.

 ### What's the performance impact?